boltops-tools/pipedream/README.md

 The codebuild tool installs `codepipline` and `pipe` executables.
 Both of them do the same thing, `pipe` is just shorter to type.

+Note: This DSL does not cover all the methods exhaustively.
+Am building them as they are needed.

 ## Quick Start

     pipe init